10 common mistakes people make with cash-back credit cards and how to avoid them

 No one likes to make mistakes, especially when money and rewards are involved.
 If you’re not careful and conscious with your cash-back credit card strategy, you could end up losing out on a great welcome offer and get the wrong rewards credit card for you.

-Whether you’re a seasoned veteran or a newbie in the miles and points world, brushing up on these common mistakes folks make with cash back credit cards (and avoiding them) is super helpful!
+Whether you’re a seasoned veteran or a newbie in the miles and points world, learning about these common mistakes people make with cash-back credit cards (and avoiding them) is super helpful.

-Folks in our hobby use credit cards the same way others use debit cards, in that we only charge what we can actually afford.
-And we pay our bills on time (or early) and in full.
+People in our hobby use credit cards the same way others use debit cards, in that we only charge what we can actually afford and we pay our bills on time (or early) and in full.

 Cash-back credit cards come with valuable bonuses for meeting minimum spending requirements.
-If you fail to meet the spending, you’ll lose out on hundreds (or even thousands) of dollars in cash back or free travel.
+If you fail to meet the spending, you’ll lose out on hundreds (or even thousands) of dollars in cash back or travel rewards.
 It’s important to have some kind of plan when you apply.

 For instance, in the winter you know you’ll be buying a bunch of holiday gifts, Black Friday sales items, making year-end charitable contributions and maybe you have birthday and anniversary gifts coming up too.
 And of course you’ll have your usual grocery shopping and other expenses.

-If you don’t think you have enough regular spending to unlock a welcome bonus, check out our resource full of ideas to help you meet your credit card minimum spend.
+If you don’t think you have enough regular spending to unlock a welcome offer, check out our resource full of ideas to help you meet your credit card minimum spend.